Dil Se Dil Tak: Plot

 Parth Bhanushali, the heir to the conservative and affluent Bhanushali family based in Vadodara, falls in love with and marries their Bengali employee Shorvori Bhattacharya at the cost of being disowned by his family.

 Shorvori is pregnant and Parth's family accepts her.
 An unfortunate accident results in Shorvori's miscarriage, rendering her infertile.
 She and Parth hide the miscarriage from his family.
 Teni, a carefree Gujarati wanting to settle in the US, is chosen by Parth and Shorvori as a surrogate in return for sending her to the US.
 She gets pregnant with the couple's child via IVF.
 Shorvori introduces Teni as her cousin to the family.
 They start to live together.
 Teni slowly falls in love with Parth and ends up confessing it to him.
 They are in turmoil after the revelations regarding Teni's pregnancy as Parth accepts the baby to be his.
 The family eventually accepts the surrogacy situation.
-Due to a misunderstanding, Shorvori ends her relationship with Parth thinking that he has an extramarital affair with Teni and is cheating on her.
-Teni discovers that Shorvori has a fatal brain tumour and pretended to leave Parth to help him deal with her impending death.
+Due to a misunderstanding, Shorvori ends her relationship with Parth, thinking that he has an extramarital affair with Teni and is cheating on her.
+Teni discovers that Shorvori has a fatal brain tumour and pretends to leave Parth to help him deal with her impending death.
 Shorvori sends divorce papers.
 Parth is suspicious of her behaviour.
 Shorvori meets with an accident and is presumed dead.
 Parth struggles to cope with the pain of losing her.
 Teni convinces him to move on.
 Due to a misunderstanding, Parth accuses Teni of murdering Shorvori.
 Teni goes into premature labour and delivers a girl named Ipshita.
 With Teni's life in danger, Parth donates blood to save her life.
 In return, she fulfils his demand that she leave the house.
 Eventually, Parth realises that Teni did not kill Shorvori.
 He develops a love for Teni.
 When she plans to leave for the US, Parth confesses his love and she accepts his proposal.
 Shorvori is actually alive and was in a coma.
 Shorvori arrives to reclaim Parth on his wedding day but leaves, seeing him with Teni.
 The two reach Nainital to find Shorvori.
 In Nainital, she starts working as a music teacher.
 Parth believes he was imagining Shorvori and consummates his marriage with Teni.
 However, they come across Shorvori.
 All of them arrive home.
 Teni tries to leave the family.
 However, the three of them decide to live together.
-Misunderstandings arise between Shorvori and Teni who is about to leave but falls down and loses her memory.
+Misunderstandings arise between Shorvori and Teni, who is about to leave but falls and loses her memory.
 Shorvori understands that Parth loves Teni more than her and blesses him.
-Suspecting Bhanushalis wanting to sell her off, Teni runs away from their home.
+Suspecting that Bhanushali wants to sell her off, Teni runs away from their home.